bfeitknecht/vault/sem3/LinAlg/VRL/notes/LinAlg.md

-Linear Algebra concers itself with [[vectors]] and what you can do with them.
+Linear Algebra concers itself with [[vector]]s and what you can do with them.